chromilo/udacity-bertelsmann-scholarship/README.md

 # udacity-bertelsmann-scholarship

-The scholarship challenge started in December 2020 and ran until March 2021.
-This was phase 1 which ran for 3 months and was called "Introduction to AI in Business."
+The Udacity/Bertelsmann scholarship challenge started in December 2020 and ran until March 2021.
+This was phase 1 lasted 3 months and was called "Introduction to AI in Business".
 Those that made it to phase 2 of the scholarship are allowed able to submit the projects for grading until September 2021 and get the full "AI for Product Manager" nanodegree certificate.
 This phase 2 ran for 6 months but I completed in 2 months because I already completed the three projects in phase 1 before that.
 There were three projects.

 1. Create a Medical Image Annotation Job